Oenanthe crocata: Description

-The umbellules, which are 5–10 cm in diameter, have 6 or more bracteoles at their base and numerous flowers on short pedicels.
+The umbellules, which are 5-10 cm in diameter, have 6 or more bracteoles at their base and numerous flowers on short pedicels.
 The flowers are white, almost actinomorphic with five subequal petals, the outer ones being slightly larger.
 There are also five conspicuous sepals which are triangular, sharply pointed, and persistent.
 The terminal umbels have mostly bisexual flowers; the lateral ones have mostly male flowers.
 The flowers have five stamens and (if present) two styles, with an enlarged base forming a structure called a stylopodium.
-The cylindrical fruits are 4–6 mm long, with styles measuring 2 mm in length.
+The cylindrical fruits are 4-6 mm ac long, with styles measuring 2 mm in length.

 This species usually flowers in June and July in northern Europe.